-To have a person(s) of their choice accompany them throughout the judicial process.
+To have a person(s) of their choice accompany them throughout the student conduct process.

-To submit a victim impact statement to the Associate Vice President for Student Affairs and Dean of Students or designee prior to a sanction being imposed.
+To submit a victim impact statement to the Vice President for Student Affairs or designee prior to a sanction being imposed.

 To have past unrelated behavior excluded from the hearing.